kdave/btrfsmaintenance/README.md

 configuration tool if it's capable of running post-change scripts or services.
 In that case there's `btrfsmaintenance-refresh.service` systemd service.

+This service can also be automatically started upon any modification of the configuration file in `/etc/sysconfig/btrfsmaintenance` by installing the `btrfsmaintenance-refresh.path` systemd watcher.

 ### Post-update defragmentation ###

 The package database files tend to be updated in a random way and get